cgarryZA/CV/entries/project-ev-electronic-differential-2022-2023.md

 ### Electronic Differential for Electric Vehicles — Year 3 Design Project
-*Team of 6; torque-vectoring architecture and system-level feasibility*
+*Team of 6; torque-vectoring architecture and system-level feasibility* Third year group project, personally focusing on the variable-frequency drive system and PCB.
+Also co-authoring the wiring and integration sections.

 ### Body